Close

 Chaotic Storytelling–Take 2!

 It’s time for Chaotic Storytelling: 2 Chaotic, 2 Furious!
-Christopher Buehlman ( opens in a new windowThe Blacktongue Thief), J.S.
-Dewes ( opens in a new windowThe Last Watch), Andrea Hairston ( opens in a new windowMaster of Poisons), Jenn Lyons ( opens in a new windowThe House of Always), and Neil Sharpson ( opens in a new windowWhen the Sparrow Falls) incorporated writing prompts from the audience to create a brand new story—and talk about their craft and inspirations along the way.
+Christopher Buehlman (The Blacktongue Thief), J.S.
+Dewes (The Last Watch), Andrea Hairston (Master of Poisons), Jenn Lyons (The House of Always), and Neil Sharpson (When the Sparrow Falls) incorporated writing prompts from the audience to create a brand new story—and talk about their craft and inspirations along the way.
 This panel was co-hosted by LitHub and moderated by Drew Broussard.

 Rewatch below via Facebook: